Psychiatric Nurse

 Laredo College

 The associate’s degree in nursing at Laredo College is one of the top programs in the country.
-Students can choose to complete a two-year program if they have no prior experience in this field, or they can complete the transition program if they are already Licensed Vocational Nurses.
+Students who have no prior experience in this field can choose to complete a two-year program, or they can complete the transition program if they are already Licensed Vocational Nurses.

-Both programs will require students to complete general education classes in composition, psychology, and math, in addition to nursing, pharmacology, anatomy, and mental health courses.
+Both programs will require students to complete general education classes in composition, psychology, and math, as well as nursing, pharmacology, anatomy, and mental health courses.

 Admissions are competitive, and students must complete prerequisite coursework before applying.
-All candidates must have at least a 2.5 GPA to be considered for admission, up-to-date immunizations, and a clean background check.
+To be considered for admission, all candidates must have at least a 2.5 GPA, up-to-date immunizations, and a clean background check.
 Applicants must also take a standardized pre-admission nursing entrance exam (ATI TEAS) to determine proficiency in English, reading, math, and science.
 Tests taken for other nursing programs will not be accepted.

 • Location: Laredo, TX